MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/office-365-atp.md

 - **[Safe Links](atp-safe-links.md)**: Provides time-of-click verification of URLs, for example, in emails messages and Office files.
 Protection is ongoing and applies across your messaging and Office environment.
 Links are scanned for each click: safe links remain accessible and malicious links are dynamically blocked.
 To learn more, see [Set up Safe Links policies](set-up-atp-safe-links-policies.md).

 - **[ATP for SharePoint, OneDrive, and Microsoft Teams](atp-for-spo-odb-and-teams.md)**: Protects your organization when users collaborate and share files, by identifying and blocking malicious files in team sites and document libraries.
-To learn more, see [Turn on Office 365 ATP for SharePoint, OneDrive, and Microsoft Teams](turn-on-atp-for-spo-odb-and-teams.md).
+To learn more, see [Turn on Defender for Office 365 for SharePoint, OneDrive, and Microsoft Teams](turn-on-atp-for-spo-odb-and-teams.md).

 - **[Anti-phishing protection in Defender for Office 365](set-up-anti-phishing-policies.md#exclusive-settings-in-atp-anti-phishing-policies)**: Detects attempts to impersonate your users and internal or custom domains.
 It applies machine learning models and advanced impersonation-detection algorithms to avert phishing attacks.
 To learn more, see [Configure anti-phishing policies in Microsoft Defender for Office 365](configure-atp-anti-phishing-policies.md).

 ## View Microsoft Defender for Office 365 reports

-Microsoft Defender for Office 365 includes an advanced [reporting dashboard](view-reports-for-atp.md) to monitor your ATP performance.
+Microsoft Defender for Office 365 includes an advanced [reporting dashboard](view-reports-for-atp.md) to monitor your Defender for Office 365  performance.
 You can access it at **Reports** > **Dashboard** in the Security & Compliance Center.

 Reports update in real-time, providing you with the latest insights.
 These reports also provide recommendations and alert you to imminent threats.
 Predefined reports include the following: